 Although still awaiting his Oscar for Best Picture Reviewer, David does hold certifications from the Imaging Science Foundation and the National Institutes of Standards and Technology on display calibration and evaluation.

 MicroLED is the first new TV display technology in over a decade, and if

 has its way, it will soon rival OLED and LCD for space in your living room.
 But first it has to get small enough to actually fit on your wall.

 Samsung's new 75-inch MicroLED TV -- on show here at

 -- is the smallest incarnation yet that achieves 4K resolution, today's de-facto level of visual detail for big-screen

 .
 Of course OLED and LCD are already up to 8K resolution, but baby steps, right?

 Watch this: Samsung MicroLED TV comes closer to reality in 75-inch size at CES 2019

 As the name suggests, MicroLED uses millions of individual teeny, tiny LEDs to create its image.
-It promises all of the great picture quality of OLED (perfect black levels, improved-off-axis viewing) along with superior brightness and less of a propensity for.
+It promises all of the great picture quality of OLED (perfect black levels, improved-off-axis viewing) along with superior brightness and less of a propensity for burn-in.